JurgenR/aioslsk/docs/source/SOULSEEK.rst

 User adding another user:

-1. Send: PrivateRoomAddUser : with room name and user name
+1. Send: :ref:`PrivateRoomAddUser` : with room name and user name
 2. Receive:

-   * PrivateRoomAddUser : with room name and user name
+   * :ref:`PrivateRoomAddUser` : with room name and user name
    * Server message: User <user_name> is now a member of room <room_name>

 The added user:

 1. Receive:

-   * PrivateRoomAddUser : with room name and user name
+   * :ref:`PrivateRoomAddUser` : with room name and user name
-   * PrivateRoomAdded : with room name
+   * :ref:`PrivateRoomAdded` : with room name
-   * RoomList
+   * :ref:`RoomList`

 The owner of the room:

 1. Receive:

-   * PrivateRoomAddUser : with room name and user name
+   * :ref:`PrivateRoomAddUser` : with room name and user name
    * Server message: User [<user_name>] was added as a member of room [<room_name>] by operator [<operator_name>]